alicelambda/blag/content/security/htb mango.md

 draft: false
 tags: ["pentesting","Hack The Box"]
 reads: 2
+description: Mango was the first Hack The Box I got user-level access to!
+Here's how I used nmap, tls certificates, and  NoSql injection to get access to the box.""
 ---
-Mango was the first Hack The Box I got user access to!
-Hack the Box is a pentesting website.
+Mango was the first Hack The Box box I got user-level access to!
 To get in, I started off with a port scan to see what services were running.
 ```
 namp -sC -sC -oA mango 10.10.10.162
 # Nmap 7.80 scan initiated Wed Dec 18 10:44:55 2019 as: nmap -sC -sV -oA mango 10.10.10.162